jnk0le/RFM7x-lib/README.md

 In order to force those modules to work as intended, special initialization sequence have to be followed:

 1. All status registers in `BANK0` have to be initialized (0x07 for `STATUS`, 0x00 for the rest) - otherwise doesn't work (even if it works without, it might fail after some time)
-2. BANK1 registers have to be initialized with predefined undocumented values which are different among datasheets.
+2. BANK1 registers have to be initialized with predefined undocumented values which are different among datasheets for the same chip.
 3. All reserved registers in `BANK1` have to be initialized.
 4. After power-up 1 or 2 bits in reg4(`BANK1`) have to be toggled